Growth in groups: ideas and perspectives: Introduction

 Let $A$ be a finite subset of a group $G$.
 Consider the sets

 Write $|S|$ for the {\em size} of a finite set $S$, meaning simply the number of elements of $S$.
-The question asks itself: how does $|A^k|$ grow as $k$ grows?
+A question arises naturally: how does $|A^k|$ grow as $k$ grows?

-This is just one of a web of interrelated questions that, until recently, were studied within separate areas of mathematics: \begin{itemize} \item {\em Additive combinatorics} treats the case of $G$ abelian, \item {\em Geometric group theory} studies $|A^k|$ as $k\to \infty$ for $G$ infinite, \item {\em Subgroup classification}, within group theory, can be said to study the special case $|A| = |A\cdot A|$, since, after all, for $A$ finite with $e\in A$, we have $|A| = |A\cdot A|$ precisely when $A$ is a subgroup of $G$. \end{itemize}
+This is just one of a web of interrelated questions that, until recently, were studied within separate areas of mathematics: \begin{itemize} \item {\em Additive combinatorics} treats the case of $G$ abelian, \item {\em Geometric group theory} studies $|A^k|$ as $k\to \infty$ for $G$ infinite, \item {\em Subgroup classification}, within group theory, can be said to study the special case $|A| = |A\cdot A|$, since, for $A$ finite with $e\in A$, we have $|A| = |A\cdot A|$ precisely when $A$ is a subgroup of $G$.
+(As we shall later see, this is not a joke, or rather it is a very fruitful one.) \end{itemize}